laminas/laminas-di/doc/book/zend.di.quick-start.md

-# Zend\\Di Quickstart
+# Laminas\\Di Quickstart

-This QuickStart is intended to get developers familiar with the concepts of the Zend\\Di DiC.
+This QuickStart is intended to get developers familiar with the concepts of the Laminas\\Di DiC.
 Generally speaking, code is never as simple as it is inside this example, so working knowledge of the other sections of the manual is suggested.